isanjeevroy/book-store-mern-app/README.md

      npm run dev
      ```
 7. **Access the application:**
+   -Backend Server: Open your browser and navigate to `http://localhost:8080`.
-   - Open your browser and navigate to `http://localhost:5174`.
+   -Frontend: Open your browser and navigate to `http://localhost:5174`.

 ## Contributing